ped7g/ZXSpectrumNextMisc/displayedge/README.md

-# "runtime" library to read+parse the "sys/displayedge.cfg"
+# "runtime" library to read+parse the "sys/end.cfg"

 You can include the file "displayedge_rt.i.asm" in your own project and call the provided API calls to read the user's configuration.

-The cfg file is ordinary ASCII text file, see included test.cfg for details, so user can also edit the values in any text editor.
+The cfg file is ordinary ASCII text file, see included test.cfg for details, so user can also edit the values in any text editor (recommended end-of-line is MS-DOS "CRLF").

 ## using "runtime" as source code included into your project